 CEO, Draper Richards Kaplan Foundation; Adjunct Lecturer in Public Policy, Harvard Kennedy School

-James L. Bildner is chief executive officer at the Draper Richards Kaplan Foundation, an adjunct lecturer in public policy at the Harvard Kennedy School, and a senior research fellow at the Center for Public Leadership at Harvard University.
+James L. Bildner is CEO of the Draper Richards Kaplan Foundation, an adjunct lecturer in Public Policy at Harvard University’s Kennedy School of Government, and a senior research fellow at the Center for Public Leadership at Harvard University.
 He joined The Kresge Foundation Board of Trustees in 2005.

 Bildner’s government service included an appointment by the U.S. Secretary of Health and Human Services to the Advisory Panel on Medicare Education for the Centers for Medicare & Medicaid Services.
 In 2008, he was awarded the Dartmouth Alumni Award for lifetime service to the college and to his community.

-He has written numerous articles and commentaries for newspapers, magazines, and radio, including NPR’s “Morning Edition,” the Boston Globe, the Chronicle of Philanthropy, the Pittsburgh Post-Gazette, and Inc. Magazine.
+He has written numerous articles and commentaries for newspapers, magazines, and radio, including NPR’s “Morning Edition,” the Boston Globe, the Chronicle of Philanthropy, Harvard Business Review, the Stanford Social Innovation Review, the Pittsburgh Post-Gazette, and Inc. Magazine.
 A lifelong sailor and pilot, he has also published two New England cruising guides.

 He earned a Bachelor of Arts from Dartmouth College, a Master of Public Administration from Harvard, a Juris Doctor from Case Western Reserve School of Law and a Master of Fine Arts from Lesley University.